-Note: The MT - COMM (GovCloud) uses a general ARN format since ARNs may be formatted differently across regions.
+Note: Both the MT - COMM and MT - COMM (GovCloud) use a general ARN format since ARNs may be formatted differently across regions.

 Use the following guidelines to modify the ARNs:

 - o You can use the wildcards, and ? within any ARN segment. - o An asterisk, , represents a combination of zero or more characters. - o A question mark, ?, represents a single character. - o You can use multiple and ? in each segment, but a wildcard cannot span segments. - 6.
 Copy the S3 bucket policy name to the Required Information section.